colenzo/ProtoForge/02_ADAPTATION_LOOP.md

 - Updated `src/core/orchestrator.py` to pass `file_structure`, `dependencies`, and `infrastructure_results` to the `deployment_agent`.
 - Enhanced `src/agents/integration_agent.py` to include `file_structure`, `dependencies`, and `deployment_results` in its input, and to simulate more relevant integration outcomes.
 - Updated `src/core/orchestrator.py` to pass `file_structure`, `dependencies`, and `deployment_results` to the `integration_agent`.
+- Enhanced `src/core/nexus_manager.py` to simulate resource contention, include a basic retry mechanism for dependencies, and refine conflict detection.
+- Updated `src/core/orchestrator.py` to utilize the enhanced `nexus_manager` and log Nexus check results with detailed parameters.
 **Learned:** [Key insights]
 **Blockers:** [Current challenges]
 **KPIs:** [Metric updates]